LKummer/Satellite/doc/content/guide/getting-started.md

 keywords = ["Quick", "Install", "Build", "Deploy"]
 +++

-The quickest way to get up and running with Satelite is using the provided quickstart-site archive.
+The quickest way to get up and running with Satellite is using the provided quickstart-site archive.

 This guide assumes basic knowledge of Hugo website structure, and Hugo's CLI.